 What do the Black Diamonds Signify?

 If you see a black diamond above the numeric measurements, know that these indicators are for setting trusses.
-These markers will allow users to set six trusses in an 8-foot length.
+These markers are designed to help users set six trusses in an 8-foot length.

 Will the Hook Affect the Measurement?